 - Bangkok, Thailand, November 2007 (jointly with the FATF);

 - Dhaka, Bangladesh, October 2010;

 - Busan, Korea, December 2011 (jointly with the FATF);

 - Hanoi, Vietnam, November 2012; and

-The FATF/APG Joint Experts' Meeting on Typologies will be held in Bangkok, Thailand in November 2014.
+The 2015 APG Typologies Workshop will be held in Kathmandu, Nepal in November 2015.